Amund-Ring/Clever-Clothing/README.md

 #### Check it out here:
 [clothing.amundring.no](https://clothing.amundring.no/)
-(Sometimes the servers take a little time to wake up so try again 10 seconds later if the content is not loading.)
+(Sometimes the servers take a little time to wake up so try again 10 seconds later if the content is not loading)

 ![Main view](/screenshot1.png "Front page")